UKRN-Open-Research/t3-open-code/_episodes/04-workshop-planning.md

 ## Over to you...

 > ## Plan your workshop `25 min`
-> Working alone or in a small group (especially if your research fields have similar preprint practices), sketch an outline of your workshop and the content you think your colleagues will need to know for their own work.
+> Working alone or in a small group (especially if you're planning a workshop on a similar topic), sketch an outline of your workshop and the content you think your colleagues will need to know for their own work.
 >
 > **Think about..**
-> - How will you amend the template for your workshop?
+> - Which aspects of the demo lessons would you use in your workshop?
 What is missing?
 What would you leave out or change?
 > - What resources will you use to help you develop your workshop?
-> - What kinds of exercises (especially, interactive or hands-on activities) might help your attendees understand and learn to write preregistrations/RRs?
+> - What kinds of exercises (especially, interactive or hands-on activities) might help your attendees understand and learn how to share their code?
 >
 {: .checklist}